- Visiting Chesapeake?

 Chesapeake Transportation System

-- The CTS will operate as a single facility, with operations combined to reduce redundancy and overhead.
+- The CTS operates as a single facility, with operations combined to reduce redundancy and overhead.

 Project Presentations and Documents